fengandzhy/spring-boot-demos/springboot-O/springboot-async-1/README.md

     }
 }
 ```
-In DAO, it push the order to a mockQueue and use a holder to the current deferredResult.
+In DAO, it push the order to a mockQueue and use a holder to the current deferredResult.：
 4. **MockQueue**
 ```
 @Component